Tamworth (UK Parliament constituency): Boundaries

+Minor adjustments to the boundary with Lichfield.

 History

-The present Tamworth Constituency replaced the old South East Staffordshire constituency for the 1997 general election.
+The present Tamworth Constituency, a county constituency, replaced the old South East Staffordshire constituency for the 1997 general election.

 A previous Tamworth constituency existed from 1563 until it was abolished for the 1945 general election.
-It elected two MPs until the 1885 general election, when its representation was reduced to one MP by the Redistribution of Seats Act 1885.
+It was a borough constituency that elected two MPs until the 1885 general election, when it was reincarnated as a single-MP constituency in the county of Warwickshire by the Redistribution of Seats Act 1885.

 Political history

 Since its 1997 recreation the seat has been a bellwether, reflecting the largest party in terms of seats in the House of Commons with the largest share of the vote for the candidate locally.
-However, the seat has heavily trended towards the Conservatives in the most recent general elections, with majorities in excess of 10,000 in both 2015 and 2017 and almost 20,000 in 2019.
+However, the seat has heavily trended towards the Conservatives in the general elections up to 2019, with majorities in excess of 10,000 in both 2015 and 2017 and almost 20,000 in 2019.

+In the October 2023 by-election caused by the resignation of Chris Pincher (Conservative), Sarah Edwards (Labour) was elected.
+The results were videoed.
+Whilst it was a 24% swing to Labour, the turnout was a comparatively low 35%.

+In the 2024 general election, Eddie Hughes stood as the Conservative candidate; he was the incumbent MP for Walsall North, which had been abolished as a result of the 2023 boundary review.
+Edwards retained the seat with a slightly increased margin in numerical terms, but a lower percentage margin (3.1% versus 5.1%) due to the higher turnout.

 Prominent members

 The Prime Minister and leader of the breakaway Tory group, the Peelites, Sir Robert Peel, represented the area for a long period 1830–1850, as did his father, brother and son at different periods.
 His father and son, also named Robert, also shared the baronetcy gained by his father, which gave them the automatic right to the style "Sir".